 All sites are accessible for mobility- challenged birders and open to everyone.

 Upper Verde River Surveys

-These surveys help document the presence of a threatened species in the riparian habitat east of Paulden.
-The transects can involve off-trail walking in summer heat and difficult terrain.
-Contact Dave at [email protected] for details.
+These surveys are a chance to help document the presence of a threatened species in this riparian habitat east of Paulden.
+The survey transects include off-trail walking over somewhat difficult terrain.
+The weather will likely be hot and will include a chance of thunderstorms.